wintercms/docs/help-developer-guide.md

     acme_blog_category_id

-The author and plugin name acronym is acceptable too:
+The author and plugin name acronym is also acceptable as a prefix:

     ab_category_id